-We have listed the methods used below, so you at all times can read more of these.
+We have listed the methods used below so you at all times can read more of these.
 Which methods that are utilized in the data analysis, is based on the type of analysis you request.
-Each type of analysis has a strictly defined pipeline, so it is reproducible.
-The method is described in the report, thus you would be able to redo the analysis if this should be necessary.
+Each type of analysis has a strictly defined pipeline, so it is reproducible, and the method is described in the report.
+Thus you would be able to redo the analysis if this should be necessary.
 We also provide a pipeline-reference, so we always will be able to resend you the method used on your data.

 Currently, we focus on factorial studies.
 All methods used are listed below, but we are always expanding our reach, thus this is continuously updated.

 We use Median absolute deviation (MAD) in our outlier estimation, as it is a robust estimator of scale when comparing to ex.
 Standard deviation.

 We use Principal Component Analysis to convert possibly correlated subjects into a set of linearly uncorrelated subjects and thus, enabling visualization of high dimensional data in fewer dimensions with a minimal loss of information.
 Furthermore, it is used to emphasize strong patterns among subjects and thereby we can identify potential outliers if such should be in the data.

 We use clustering methods to investigate the variance and to detect potential sub-groups or sub-studies in larger datasets.
 Should potential sub-groups or studies appear in the data, we will include statistical analysis between the cluster and sample-groups within, thus bringing the analysis a step towards personalized based analysis.
 The Ward’s method, also known as the minimum variance method, uses the error sum of squares in its objective function.
 It is a criterion applied to hierarchical cluster analysis, and we used it to investigate how the expression data cluster accordingly to variance.
 We include this clustering method, as it is more likely to detect clusters with unequally diameter and less dependent on round-shaped clusters when compared to k-means clustering.